NakhlehLab/MoTERNN/README.md

 ```
 ## Reproducibility
   1. ### Simulation of the training data
-     Download this package, unzip it, and navigate to the main directory named MoTERNN.
+     Download this package, unzip it, and navigate to the main directory named `src`.
 To make sure `generator.py` works and see the arguments, run:
      ```
      python generator.py --help
      ```